Depart-de-Sentier/happy_family/LCIA/README.md

 ## Metadata JSON file

-The `metadata.json` file follows the `tabular-data-package` standard.
-Here is an example:
+The `metadata.json` file follows the [`tabular-data-package`](https://dataprotocols.org/tabular-data-package/) standard.
+Here is an example of the main metadata attributes:

 ```javascript
 {